Mercedes car sales post first monthly drop in 2012

 “Despite many upcoming model changes and difficult market conditions in Southern Europe, for the year to date we continue on a path of growth and are well on track to setting a new sales record in 2012 that will get a special boost by our new A-Class, which goes on sale in September,” said Mercedes sales chief Joachim Schmidt in a statement on Friday.

-Mercedes, the smallest of the big three German luxury brands that include BMW (BMWG.DE) and Audi (VOWG_p.DE), said last week Finnish car manufacturer Valmet Automotive would build more than 100,000 of its Mercedes A-Class compact cars from 2013 to 2016 to help ease capacity restraints.
+Mercedes, the smallest of the big three German luxury brands that include BMW and Audi, said last week Finnish car manufacturer Valmet Automotive would build more than 100,000 of its Mercedes A-Class compact cars from 2013 to 2016 to help ease capacity restraints.